PetersBas/SetIntersectionProjectionDocs/index.md

 - serial part of code also uses multithreading and mulithreaded BLAS & FFTW operations
 - a build-in multilevel continuations drastically reduces computational times for many problems
 - a build-in multilevel continuations empirically lead to better results for non-convex sets
-- linear operators may be: SparseMatrixCSC, JOLI [https://github.com/slimgroup/JOLI.jl](https://github.com/slimgroup/JOLI.jl) DCT/DFT/Curvelet matrix-free operators
+- linear operators may be: SparseMatrixCSC or [JOLI](https://github.com/slimgroup/JOLI.jl) DCT/DFT/Curvelet matrix-free operators
 - stores `AtA[i]=` ``A_i^\top A_i`` in compressed diagonal storage (CDS or DIA format) if all ``A_i`` have a banded structure.
 This saves memory compared to standard Julia `SparseMatrixCSC` format.
 We also use a multithreaded matrix-vector product which is faster than the Julia `SparseMatrixCSC` matrix-vector product

 ## List of constraints & linear operators